 If you want to read the words of someone who really understands the most difficult days – and the most beautiful days – of life, read Matt Haig.
+He really gets it.

 1. Depression lies